Well-posedness of stochastic partial differential equations with fully local monotone coefficients: Applications

 where $W$ is a cylindrical Wiener process on another separable Hilbert space $U$, $B$ is Lipschitz from $H$ to $L_2(U,H)$, and the initial value $u(0)\in H$.
-Moreover, by Theorem \ref{220120.1643} in Section \ref{220123.1616}, the coefficient $B$ can also depends on $\Delta u$ in the case of $d=1$.
+Moreover, in the case of $d=1$ and $p<5$ (the exponent $p$ in the typical example $\varphi(x) = x^3 - x$ is $3$), the coefficient $B$ can also depend on $\Delta u$.
+Because in this case, (H2)* is satisfied due to the fact that the exponent $\theta = \frac{p-1}{2}$ in (4.26) is less than $\alpha=2$.
+Note that (H3)* and (H4)* hold as before.
+Therefore, in the case of $d=1$ and $p<5$, the well-posedness of solutions to (\ref{231028.2055}) is established according to Theorem \ref{220120.1643} in Section \ref{220123.1616}, when the coefficient $B$ satisfies (H5)* and (\ref{231028.2048}) holds.
 To the best of our knowledge, these results are not seen in literature.
-We refer the reader to \cite{C, LR3, AKM} and reference therein.
+We refer the reader to \cite{C, LR3, AKM} and references therein.

 \end{example}

 \begin{example}[2D Liquid crystal model] The elementary form of the hydrodynamics of liquid crystals is a simplified version of the Ericksen–Leslie system with Ginzburg–Landau approximation, which is established by Lin an Liu in \cite{LL}.
 This model in two dimensions is given by